-Martyn Yates is a Spiritual Care Lead and Complementary Therapist at Pilgrims Hospices, based at the Canterbury hospice.
+Martyn Yates is a former Spiritual Care Lead and Complementary Therapist at Pilgrims Hospices; he was based at the Canterbury hospice.

 My average day working in palliative care at Pilgrims is spent looking after our patients, families and staff in as holistic a way as possible, which I find tremendously rewarding.

 I’ve been working at Pilgrims Hospices for 33 years, initially as the Complementary Therapy Lead.
 When our chaplain left eight years ago, I was asked if I would be interested in “looking after the spiritual care of patients” from a “non-religious” point of view.
 I considered the request and agreed to it.

 I’ve always had an interest in the spiritual aspects of life.
 In the 60s and 70s, I pursued many aspects of spiritual development whilst teaching in different denominational schools in South London; from this, I formed my own ideas of spirituality.
 Then, coming back down to Minnis Bay in Thanet with my wife to have a family and moving into the Alternative Therapy world – later to become the Complementary Therapy world – I continued to pursue other personal aspects of spiritual development and my life’s path became a spiritual one.

 In everyday life, my daily spiritual practices give a foundation for me to have the best day I possibly can.
 Working at Pilgrims Hospices, I believe spiritual care is at the heart of palliative care; it is personal and can successfully cater for people of a particular religious faith or none.

 As I also work as a complementary therapist, I treat my patients holistically – which means looking after their mind, body and spirit – and this fits in perfectly with my spiritual care role.
 It allows me to meet and get to know not only the patients but also their families, and I do my best to help them through this part of their journey.